Updated: Nov 17

 Even you may not hear anything or wake up, noises at night can have negative impact on both your physical and mental health.

-As you may already know, your circadian rythm is influenced by natural light and darkness.
+As you may already know, your circadian rythm (what is the circadian rythm) is influenced by natural light and darkness.

 In the morning, cortisol is released in your body to give you the signal to wake up and stay awake.